renuvair/dotfiles/README.md

 dotfiles for unix environments

 # where to start
+Using a clean Ubuntu installation:

-1. run cleanup.sh
+1. sudo ./clean.sh
-2. run install.sh
+2. sudo ./install.sh
+3. sudo ./prezto.sh

 You're done!
 OBS: Only working for ubuntu os.
 Developed on xubuntu 16.10